AI-Companion/AI-Companion/README.md

 # Marabou nlp api

 Natural Language Processing API.
 The goal is to enable non machine learning specialists to leverage the advantages of various nlp use cases using an easy interface.
-The API offers several topics such as:
+The API offers 2 NLP scenarios:
 - Sentiment analysis: Deriving sentiments in sentences (positive, negative, neutral), in articles or in a stream of data such as tweets or product reviews.
-- Topic extraction (under development): Assigning tags/categories to the given text according to its content
-- Named entity recognition (under development): Identifies predefined entities in a given text such as Date, Person, Location ...
+- Named entity recognition: Identifies predefined entities in a given text such as Date, Person, Location ...

 ## Online interface
 For a simple interface in which you type an expression and get a classified output based on the text semantics,